Pretty flowers and strange rocks

 We then made our way towards the western part of the park to check out a cluster of the large, oddly shaped rock formations that give the park its name (pa hin ngam translates as “forest of beautiful stones”).
 Wind and water have thinned the bases of the rocks over time causing a “lollypop effect” with narrow bases and fat tops.
 A local legend tells how the stones are embodiments of angry terrestrial spirits jutting forth from the ground.
 To us, the rocks exemplified the artistic quality of mother nature.

 Pa Hin Ngam National Park is located in the southwest corner of Chaiyaphum province, near the borders of Lopburi, Petchabun, and Nakhon Ratchasima provinces.
-It’s less than a two-hour drive from Chaiyaphum town, and just over two hours from Nakhon Ratchasima, Pak Chong or Lopburi.
-The park is deep in a rural area well away from any bus routes, so private transport is needed (you could rent a motorbike, car, or car/driver from any of the larger destinations mentioned above).
+It’s less than a two-hour drive from Chaiyaphum town, and just over two hours from Nakhon Ratchasima, Khao Yai or Lopburi.
+Come on a weekday to avoid the flower-peeping crowds.
+A few small resorts and restaurants are found near the park's gate, and tents may be rented for use at a campground near the welcome centre.

 Pa Hin Ngam National Park is located 100 kilometres southwest of Chaiyaphum town.
 It's situated deep in a rural area that requires a private vehicle to reach.
 From Chaiyaphum town, head west on Highway 225 and hang a left on Highway 2354 in the village of Nong Bua Rawe and follow signs to the park from there.
 Admission is 100 baht.